fepitre/gentoo-binhost/README.md

 ## Remote host

-A remote host is assumed to be configured to allow incoming SSH connections and to serve a web server like [NOTSET](https://gentoo.notset.fr/repo/standard/).
+A remote host is assumed to be configured to allow incoming SSH connections and to serve a web server.
 Each job will rsync `/var/cache/binpkgs` to the corresponding remote location per flavor.

 # Usage